ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 * You must restrict user access to manage archived log files in these buckets.
 * Users are responsible for downloading files to EU-supported locations.

-To learn how to configure archiving for your LogDNA instance, see [Archiving logs](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-archiving).
+To learn how to configure archiving for your logging instance, see [Archiving logs](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-archiving).